Xenosb/learn.rb/chapters/00-git_and_setup/readme.md

 your local repository.

 When you are ready to share your work with others you ask git to push it to the remote servers.
-From there other people can pull tour code and modify it or they can just admire your handy-work.
+From there other people can pull your code and modify it or they can just admire your handy-work.

 But working with others by pushing and pulling code from remote repositories